-- Disaggregated Data: Calls for breaking down data by race, ethnicity, and other identities to uncover hidden disparities. - Storytelling: Combines qualitative narratives with quantitative data to humanize and contextualize community experiences. - Equity Indices and Mapping: Tools like the National Equity Atlas and Los Angeles County's Equity Index help visualize disparities and inform equitable investments.
+- Disaggregated Data: Calls for breaking down data by race, ethnicity, age, gender, and other identities to uncover hidden disparities. - Storytelling: Combines qualitative narratives with quantitative data to humanize and contextualize community experiences. - Equity Indices and Mapping: Visualize disparities with tools like the National Equity Atlas and Los Angeles County's Equity Index to help inform equitable investments including programs and services.